Best Distortion Pedals for Guitar: Top 5 (You’ll Sound Killer)

 You might not dig: A few users moan about the tone not being as massive as they wanted.
 We say it also depends on your amp and guitar settings.
 So go fiddle.

-The JHS Sweet Tea effects pedal gives you distortion and overdrive tones that'll make you grin from ear to ear.
+The JHS Sweet Tea effects pedal gives you distortion and overdrive tones that will make you grin from ear to ear.

-Press the left button and you get the Angry Charlie, a high gain Marshall JCM 800-type “Brown” sound that'll handle anything from crunchy chords to soaring single-line melodies.
+Press the left button and you get the Angry Charlie, a high-gain Marshall JCM 800-type “Brown” sound that can handle anything from crunchy chords to soaring single-line melodies.

 Your lead and rhythm playing will never sound so huge once you plug this fella in and let rip.